 Step 6.
 Accessing GlassFish.

-GlassFish will be available on HTTP port 8080 by default also port 4848 by the administration.
+GlassFish will be available on HTTP port 8080 by default and also port 4848 by the administration.
 Open your favorite browser and navigate to

 http://server-ip:4848 and complete the required steps to finish the installation.
 If you are using a firewall, please open ports 8080 and 4848 to enable access to the control panel.